Why One-Stop-Shop Consultancies Are Bound to Be Low-Performing

 Almost every conversation, once we start discussing topics just slightly below the surface, reveals the enormous pressure and the burden of uncertainty that these consultancy owners carry on their shoulders:

-• The inability to accurately forecast revenue and project pipeline on a consistent basis,
+• The inability to accurately forecast revenue and project pipeline consistently,

 • The constant chasing of prospects to sell as much as possible of the service portfolio,